 pip freeze

-- frontend:
+- Frontend:

-- license-checker for the frontend reading several
+- license-checker reads several

 package-lock.json